-The balconied four-star rooms in the main building are not too shabby either (no spa baths though) and the pace at which the estate is discreetly expanding means that yet-to-be-completed upstairs rooms are already booked.
+The balconied four and five-star rooms in the main building are not too shabby either (no spa baths though) and the pace at which the estate is discreetly expanding means that yet-to-be-completed upstairs rooms are already booked.

 Val Du Charron has plenty of well thought out, elegant touches, such as auto-on lights in the loos and in the passage I shared with a Cape Town couple who had no idea Wellington had such an offering.
 They were wowed by the setting, the ambience and everything else on offer.
 Others know- and it was fully booked on a winter weekend and couples, groups and families came for the day to sample the wine, the food and to explore the area.

 It is not the stars in the ratings but the people that I rate at Val Du Charron.
 It’s a pretty slick, commercial operation but, conversely, cocks a bit of a snoot at convention.
 I like that and I see how the Entwistle’s sense of irreverence dictates that.
 It’s a fine place for a grand occasion, but also a fine place to kick back and relax.

 If you’ve the time, you may hear how the cigarette vending machine found its way into Piza e Vino (and turned a profit without selling any smokes), or how Stuart, in the face of Chrisma’s charisma, found himself with no option but to hire her months before the Grillroom was completed.

 Then there are the angels.
 Hitch your wagon.
 Go with them.